vackosar/vackosar.github.io/_drafts/2021-06-21-Wav2vec2-Phonemes-Quantization-Transformer-GAN.md

 - fine-tune ~100h labeled data
 - SoTa in low-resource setting Libri-light
   - by a lot on WER clean test 100h labeled: others ~4 vs theirs ~2.5
-  - WER == word level, word-count normalized edit distance
+  - WER = word-level, word-count normalized edit distance
 - SoTa on large-resource noisy data (3.3 vs 3.4)
   - close to SoTa on clean data
+- uses [quantization](#quantization) as inductive bias for [phonemes](#phoneme)

+# Phoneme
+- a unit of sound in spoken languages
+- for example in IPA: /sɪn/ (sin) and /sɪŋ/ (sing)
+- English ~40 phonemes

+# Quantization
+- replaces with vector from a finite set
+- the set of vectors is "codebook"
+- forward pass selects single quantization vector
+- backward pass uses Gumbal softmax over the codebook
+- product quantization:
+  - concatenation of several quantizations
+  - then linear transformation

+# Wav2vec Quantization works
 - codewords = product of 2 codebooks of 320 gives 100k
-- inner dimension of 256 (128 for both sub-codebooks)
+- codewords dimension of 256 (128 for both sub-codebooks)
+- TODO image of co-occurrence

 ## Wav2vec 2.0 Architecture